Toxikuu/vagrant/CONTRIBUTING.md

 ```

 None of the fields are required, but the recommended fields are typed with
 brackets.
-Ommitted fields are populated with sane defaults.
+Omitted fields are populated with sane defaults.

 ### Editor Configuration
 The following config snippet should make working with Vagrant in Neovim a little